Ensembl/ensembl-hive/docs/dev/development_guidelines.rst

 There are very few rules when writing new code:

-1. For indentation use 4 spaces, not tabs
+1. For indentation use four spaces, not tabs
-2. Only use ASCII characters (no funky unicode stuff).
+2. Only use ASCII characters.
 The only exception at the moment are ``Analysis.pm`` and ``HivePipeline.pm`` which are used for the Unicode Art output of ``generate_graph.pl``, but they are meant to be replaced with character names (resp. code points), e.g.
    ``\N{BOX DRAWINGS DOUBLE UP AND RIGHT}`` (resp. ``\N{U+255A}``).

 When updating code, try to keep the changes minimal, avoiding white-space changes when possible.
-You can also consider breaking the 4-spaces rule if you can avoid changing the indentation of a massive code block.
+You can also consider breaking the four-spaces rule if you can avoid changing the indentation of a massive code block.
 Obviously, this does not apply to languages and documents where the indentation matters (Python, reStructuredText, etc).